anoxxxy/dexyspajs/README.md

 Feel free to modify and enhance this code according to your specific requirements.
 Good luck with your project!

+## Updates
+DexySPA v0.22 - Updates:
+- Removed JQuery dependency for improved performance and reduced file size.
+- Improved handling of invalid routes for better error handling.
+- Enhanced handling of unauthorized page access for enhanced security.
+- Upgraded Router.JS for seamless navigation of hash-pages in VanillaJS.
+- In addition to the updates mentioned above, the DexySPA framework now includes the `dexyspa.class.js` file.
+This file contains the `DexySPA` class, which serves as the core component of the DexySPA framework.
+You can use this class to initialize and configure your SPA.

 ## Features